Speech Production

 MScResearch Manager

 Ivan is a Research Manager at the Bulbar Function Lab at Sunnybrook Research Institute.
-He holds a Master's degree in Bioinformatics from McGill University.
-His work focuses on leading the development and advancement of the lab's technology platform, overseeing software and data workflows, and translating clinical and research needs into scalable digital tools.
+His work focuses on leading the development and advancement of the lab's technology platform.

 Nevena Musikic